ykang/gratis/README.md

 ----------

-- Kang, Y., Hyndman, R., and Li, F. (2018) _Efficient generation of time series with diverse and controllable characteristics_ Working paper.
+- Kang, Y., Hyndman, R., and Li, F. (2018) _Efficient generation of time series with diverse and controllable characteristics.
+Working paper.

 License